 18. What changes do you want in your habits?

-These kinds of performance appraisal questions and answers for employees allow them to think of their everyday activities and how they spend their time, including unconscious behaviors, and consider following the habits of a successful professional.
+These kinds of performance appraisal questions and answers for employees allow them to think of their everyday activities and how they spend their time, including unconscious behaviors, and consider following the five habits of a successful professional.

 The Journal of Personality and Social Psychology reported in 2002 that 43% of daily actions are routines people perform when distracted by thoughts.